clairedavid/intro_to_ml/studies/studies_list.md

 ## Neural Network Initialization
 Compare the performance (and possible cases of divergence) of a neural network with different initialization schemes.
 Extension: display the variance at each layer and ideally, how the variance evolves during training.

+## Loss Landscape Visualization
+In linear regression, we could see the exact loss landscape because the parameter space was only two-dimensional.
+With neural networks, this is no longer directly possible due to the high dimensionality of the parameter space.
+Are there tools, metrics, or tricks that can still provide a visual representation of such complex loss landscapes?

 ## Stochastic vs Batch
 Showcase the pros & cons of the Stochastic Gradient Descent vs Batch Gradient Descent by varying the number of features, sample size and complexity of the data set.